textX/textX/docs/metamodel.rst

 a graph of python objects, a.k.a. :ref:`model` or Abstract-Syntax Tree (AST).

-Most of the time dynamically created classes will be sufficient but sometimes it is needed to use our own classes instead.
+Most of the time dynamically created classes will be sufficient but sometimes you will want to use your own classes instead.
 To do so use parameter :code:`classes` during meta-model instantiation.
-This parameter is a list of our classes that should be named the same as the rules from the grammar which they represent::
+This parameter is a list of your classes that should be named the same as the rules from the grammar which they represent::

   from textx.metamodel import metamodel_from_str